11BelowStudio/HECC-IT/Summer background preparation work/Planning/feature wishlist.md

 Names and such for components
 * Entirely text-based format for making games
     * HECC
-        * Hypertext Editing and Compilation Code
+        * Hypertext Editing and Creation Code
+        * Defined in the HECC-SPECC
+            * HECC Super Precise Explanation for Creating Code
 * The parser for HECC to HTML
     * HECC-UP
         * HECC Uncomplicated Parser (for MVP)